CVE monitoring

 • Does this replace existing scanners and Dependabot alerts?

 No, it builds on them.
 Dependabot and other scanners can keep running and reporting vulnerabilities.
-Veriploy takes those alerts, rates them by exploitability, affected runtime and update path, and turns a list into a prioritisation.
+I take those alerts, rate them by exploitability, affected runtime and update path, and turn a list into a prioritisation.
 You keep your tools and gain a human judgement on top.

 • How fast do I get a notice on a critical CVE?